abhii718/Javascript-2/ForinterViwesPurPose/readme.md

-/\*\*

-- JavaScript Readme
--
-- JavaScript is a high-level, interpreted programming language primarily used for creating interactive and dynamic content on websites.
-It is commonly used for client-side development, enabling functionalities such as user interactions, form validations, animations, and dynamic content updates without requiring a page reload.
--
-- Key features of JavaScript include:
-- - Interactivity: JavaScript allows for dynamic interaction with website elements, such as clicking buttons, input validation, and updating content.
-- - Client-Side Execution: It runs directly in the web browser, enabling quick feedback to user actions without needing to communicate with the server.
-- - Versatility: JavaScript is not limited to web browsers; it can also be used for server-side programming (Node.js), mobile app development (React Native), and even desktop applications (Electron).
-- - Asynchronous Programming: JavaScript supports asynchronous operations through features like callbacks, promises, and async/await, facilitating non-blocking code execution.
-- - Cross-Platform Compatibility: JavaScript is supported by all major web browsers and can be used across different operating systems.
--
-- JavaScript supports several data types, including:
-- - Primitive Data Types: such as numbers, strings, booleans, null, and undefined.
-- - Complex Data Types: such as objects and functions.
--
-- In JavaScript, the == operator is the equality operator, which performs type coercion if the operands are of different types before comparing their values.
-On the other hand, the === operator is the strict equality operator, which does not perform type coercion and checks both the value and the type of the operands.
-For example:
-- - 0 == false is true because false is coerced to 0.
-- - 0 === false is false because they are of different types.
--
-- In JavaScript, null represents the intentional absence of any object value, while undefined represents the lack of a defined value.
-Specifically:
-- - null is explicitly assigned by a programmer to indicate no value or absence of an object.
-- - undefined typically indicates a variable that has been declared but has not been assigned a value, or the value of a non-existent property.
-- - null is a primitive value, while undefined is a type that has only one value, which is undefined.
-    \*/

 # JavaScript Concepts Overview

+## What is javascript

+JavaScript is a high-level, interpreted programming language primarily used for creating interactive and dynamic content on websites.
+It enables functionalities such as user interactions, form validations, animations, and dynamic content updates without page reloads.

+## Key Features:
+- Interactivity: Allows dynamic interaction with website elements.
+- Client-Side Execution: Runs directly in the web browser for quick feedback to user actions.
+- Versatility: Used for server-side programming (Node.js), mobile app development (React Native), and desktop applications (Electron).
+- Asynchronous Programming: Supports non-blocking code execution through callbacks, promises, and async/await.
+- Cross-Platform Compatibility: Supported by major web browsers and across different operating systems.

+## Data Types:
+- Primitive Data Types: Numbers, strings, booleans, null, and undefined.
+- Complex Data Types: Objects and functions.

+## Operators:
+- `==` performs type coercion, while `===` is the strict equality operator.
+  - Example: `0 == false` is true, but `0 === false` is false.

+## Null vs Undefined:
+- null represents intentional absence of value.
+- undefined indicates lack of defined value.
+  - null is a primitive value, while undefined is a type with a single value.

 ## Closure in JavaScript: